 How Stress Affects Your Health

 Many people seek out acupuncture for its effects as a natural pain reliever.
 Do you know that acupuncture has a profoundly relaxing affect and can help with acute and chronic stress?
-Stress is now estimated to be a key factor in up to 80% of all illnesses!
-Studies have found that even if chronic stress isn’t the cause of the initial illness it can often worsen the symptoms that are already present.
+Stress is now estimated to be a key factor in up to 80% of all illnesses.
+Studies have found that even if chronic stress isn’t the cause of the initial illness, it can often worsen the symptoms that are already present.

-We have all probably felt the signs of ongoing stress at some point in our lives: worrying thoughts, a racing heartbeat, muscle tension, shallow breathing, poor sleep.
-Perhaps even leading to headaches and irritable moods for a few weeks.
-For many of us, if it goes on long enough it can even lead to digestive upset, constipation, anxiety, panic attacks or depression.
+We’ve probably all felt the signs of ongoing stress at some point in our lives: worrying thoughts, a racing heartbeat, muscle tension, shallow breathing or poor sleep.
+After a while, this may even lead to headaches, digestive upset and change of mood.
+For some of us, if it goes on long enough it can lead to or worsen anxiety, panic attacks or bouts of depression.

-For some people it may also include “silent stressors” such as old traumas that have not yet been fully processed and dealt with can act as silent stressors.
-Perhaps at some point the balancing act starts to slip, or perhaps one major stressor pushes us too far.
+For some people it may also include “silent stressors” such as old traumas that have not been fully processed and dealt with, yet still contribute to an evergrowing snowball of stress.
+Perhaps at some point the balancing act starts to slip, or perhaps one event pushes it all too far.
 The combination of factors can start to overwhelm the body to show up as chronic stress.
-Despite our best efforts, stress can affect our health.
+And despite our best efforts, chronic stress can affect our health.

 Stress and the Fight or Flight Response

-When our bodies perceive a potential danger (or an agressor) our nervous system goes into the “Fight or Flight” mode to protect ourselves.
-This is not always a bad thing.
-Stress is absolutely necessary – in the right place and in the right amount: it can help us protect ourselves and stay safe.
+When our bodies perceive a potential danger, our nervous system goes into the “Fight or Flight mode” in order to protect our interests.
+This is often a lifesaving strategy, and stress is absolutely necessary – in the right place and right time.
+It has worked for millenia to keep humans safe from harm.

-In this mode the brain’s “stress hormones” (including cortisol, adrenaline among others) send signals to our nervous system telling it to increase heart rate, blood pressure and breathing capacity.
-At the same time, our digestion and relaxation responses are de-activated, so that we can focus all energy on the looming problem.
+In this mode, the brain’s “stress hormones” (including cortisol, adrenaline among others) send signals to our nervous system telling it to increase heart rate, blood pressure and breathing capacity.
+At the same time, our digestion and relaxation responses are de-activated temporarily – so that we can focus all our energy on the looming problem.

 But what happens when our bodies can no longer tell the difference between a real threat and a perceived threat?
-What happens when our bodies get used to constant stress messages being sent from the surrounding environment?
+What happens when our bodies get used to a barrage of constant stress messages being sent from the surrounding environment?

 The Cycle of Chronic Stress

 There can come a point when the body no longer discerns which danger signals are an actual threat.
 At this point, it may be sending out stress hormones to all stress triggers the same way.
-Our bodies and minds can become sensitized to over-respond to what amount to be minor hassles.
+Our bodies and minds can become sensitized to over-respond – in many cases to what may be minor problems.

 To make matters more complex, being over-tired and over-caffeinated can make our reaction to stress all the more inappropriate.

 This can start an unhealthy cycle of chronic stress – of feeling that you are “always under attack”, when in reality you are not.
 This type of overexposure to stress hormones can negatively disrupt almost all of your body’s processes.

 After a series of treatments, many patients report feeling calmer, more rested and refreshed.
-They ultimately feel better equipped to dealing with everyday stressful situations.
-Acupuncture works in such a way that it supports the body’s optimal balance, allowing us to sleep better, digest better and handle our emotions in a healthy capacity.
+They ultimately feel better equipped to deal with everyday stressful situations.
+Acupuncture works in such a way that it supports the body’s optimal balance, allowing us to sleep better, digest better and handle our emotions in a healthier capacity.

 Know that acupuncture cannot actually take your stress away – but it can help your mind and body re-set and repair.
-It can help you feel better and help you to re-frame your ability to handle stress, thus stopping this negative cycle.
-Think of it as a natural reset to help your body going strong.
+It can help you feel better and re-frame your ability to handle stress, thus stopping the negative chronic cycle.

 Barbara Poczyniak, R.Ac